 Why book with TreXperience?

-For the Full day Machu Picchu Tour from Cusco, we suggest you arrive in Cusco a few days before to acclimatize and stay in a hotel near the center with easy access.
+For the Full‑Day Machu Picchu Tour from Cusco, we recommend arriving a few days in advance to acclimatize and staying at a hotel near the historic center for easy pick‑up.

-The train ride lasts 1.5 hours and will take you through breathtaking landscapes from the high Andes and the Cloud Forest.
+The train ride lasts about 1.5 hours, passing breathtaking landscapes from the high Andes into the lush cloud forest.

-Next, you'll arrive at the main gate of Machu Picchu around 10:00 am, which gives you plenty of time to be ready for an unforgettable experience.
-Just remember to bring your Machu Picchu tickets and passports with you, and you'll be all set!
+Next, you’ll arrive at the main gate of Machu Picchu around 10:00 AM, ready for an unforgettable experience.
+Please bring your original passport and entry ticket.

 Price for Machu Picchu Full Day Trip